Direkt zum Inhalt springen

 Ulrike Geppert-Orthofer, Chairwoman of the German Midwifery Association, was also full of praise for the development of the young academic discipline of midwifery/midwifery science in Ludwigshafen in her speech: "As Chairwoman of the Baden-Württemberg state association at the time, I observed the developments in Rhineland-Palatinate with great interest.
 As a university, you were involved at an early stage and with both degree programs you have an excellent offering at the university.
 You are on the right track," said Ulrike Geppert-Orthofer.
 The academization of the profession was long overdue and an important step: "It strengthens the profession, the interdisciplinary exchange at eye level and is a way out of the educational dead end of the midwifery profession."
 As Chairwoman of the German Midwives' Association, she also hopes that academization will increase demand for midwives and obstetricians and thus provide a positive boost in times of a shortage of skilled workers.

 In the concluding keynote speech "Retroperspective and perspective - midwifery studies in Rhineland-Palatinate", Prof. Nina Knape, Head of the Midwifery and Midwifery Science degree programme, shed light on the path from the "nucleus of academization" at Osnabrück University of Applied Sciences in 2008 to the beginnings in Ludwigshafen and the present day.
 "In 2011, Ludwigshafen University of Applied Sciences was the second university in Germany to embark on the adventure of academization without having a midwifery professorship," she recalls.
-However, the commitment of professors from other disciplines - Prof. Dr. Eveline Häusler from Health Economics, Prof. Dr. Karin Kersting from Nursing Sciences and the then Dean Prof. Dr. Hans Ebli from Social Work - as well as the midwifery schools and practice partners helped to develop the new degree programs, which then became very well established despite "a few teething troubles" thanks to substitute professor Christine Allgeier.
+However, the commitment of professors from other disciplines - Prof. Dr. Eveline Häusler from Health Economics, Prof. Dr. Karin Kersting from Nursing Sciences and the then Dean Prof. Dr. Hans Ebli from Social Work - as well as the midwifery schools and practice partners helped to develop the new degree programs, which then became very well established thanks to the deputy professor Christine Allgeier despite "a few teething troubles".
 The last cohort of the degree programs will start in the current winter semester 2021/2022 with 32 students.
 At the same time, 46 first-year students will also start the new, primary qualifying degree program in Midwifery Science, which is therefore at full capacity.
 Thanks to the support of the Ministry and the now "solid framework conditions", the team led by Prof. Dr. Nina Knape has grown considerably and the financing and furnishing of a 900m2 area in the Postbank as a skills lab have also been secured.

 "We would like to thank the Ministry as well as the numerous cooperation partners for their support on this exciting and so far very good path," summarized University President Prof. Dr. Peter Mudra in his welcoming address.
-"After just 10 years, the Bachelor's degree course in Midwifery has itself given birth to a child: the Bachelor's degree course in Midwifery Science," pointed out Prof. Dr. Hans-Ulrich Dallmann, Dean of the Faculty of Social and Health Care, adding: "You are pioneers - not just within the discipline, but for the academization of the healthcare professions as a whole!"
+"After only 10 years, the Bachelor's degree course in Midwifery has itself given birth to a child: the Bachelor's degree course in Midwifery Science," pointed out Prof. Dr. Hans-Ulrich Dallmann, Dean of the Department of Social and Health Care, adding: "You are pioneers - not only within the discipline, but for the academization of the health professions as a whole!"

 The ceremony was accompanied by wonderful music from Luca Sestak, pianist, singer, songwriter and graduate of the Mannheim Pop Academy.
 Agnes Maier, award-winning slam poet and midwife from Graz, brought art and comedy into the academic world with her lyrical and poignant comments from the world of obstetrics.
 The evening was charmingly hosted by Prof. Dr. Monika Greening.